Lurita Doan: Early life

 Doan was born in New Orleans in 1958, the daughter of Lucien Victor Alexis, Jr., head of a New Orleans business school for black students, and his wife, who is of Louisiana Creole ancestry.
 Alexis' paternal grandfather was Lucien Alexis, Sr., a New Orleans businessman.
 Doan attended Ursuline Academy, a Roman Catholic school for girls in New Orleans.
 She graduated from Ursuline in 1975.
 Doan graduated with honors in English from Vassar College in Poughkeepsie, New York.
 Doan received a master's degree in Renaissance Literature in 1983 from the University of Tennessee, Knoxville.

 Business career

 In 1984, Doan began teaching as an adjunct professor at colleges in Louisiana, Washington, D.C., and Northern Virginia.
-From 1986 she worked 4 years with Unisys as a technician deploying Unix systems.
-In 1990 Doan launched her company, New Technology Management Inc. Minority-contractor certification helped her gain government contracts.
+Beginning in 1986, she worked four years with Unisys as a technician deploying Unix systems.
+In 1990, Doan launched her company, New Technology Management Inc. Minority-contractor certification helped her gain government contracts.
 In 1993, Doan secured a $250,000 Navy contract to install Unix on ships.
 By 2002, her company's revenues had grown to $29 million.
 After 15 years in business, in 2005, Doan sold her firm for an undisclosed sum to a group of investors and retired.
 By that time it was specializing in selling "surveillance equipment to the federal government and others for border security and other projects."